oracle/graal/README.md

 [![https://graalvm.slack.com](https://img.shields.io/badge/slack-join%20channel-inactive)](https://join.slack.com/t/graalvm/shared_invite/enQtNzk0NTc5MzUyNzg5LTAwY2YyODQ4MzJjMGJjZGQzMWY2ZDA3NWI3YzEzNDRlNGQ1MTZkYzkzM2JkYjIxMTY2NGQzNjUxOGQzZGExZmU)

 GraalVM is a universal virtual machine for running applications written in JavaScript, Python, Ruby, R, JVM-based languages like Java, Scala, Clojure, Kotlin, and LLVM-based languages such as C and C++.
+It offers the following
+benefits:

+* **Performance**: GraalVM leverages years of research into compiler technology to give you better peak performance on average than any other JVM.
+* **Ahead-of-time compilation**: Ahead-of-time (AOT) compiled native images improve application start-up time and reduce memory footprint.
+* **Interoperability**: Combining programming languages in the same runtime maximizes your resources and increases code efficiency.
+Use whichever programming language is best fit for purpose, in any combination.
+Match the correct code to the use case you need.
+* **Embeddability**: GraalVM Polyglot SDK removes isolation between programming languages and gives you a next-generation runtime environment where you no longer need to write separate applications to use different languages.
+* **Tooling**: GraalVM takes advantage of JVM-based tooling and provides a common set of tools, such as debugging and profiling, that you can use for all your code.

 The project website at [https://www.graalvm.org](https://www.graalvm.org) describes how to [get started](https://www.graalvm.org/docs/getting-started/), how to [stay connected](https://www.graalvm.org/community/), and how to [contribute](https://www.graalvm.org/community/contributors/).